octocron/megamenu/README.md

 # <img src="https://img.shields.io/github/license/mashape/apistatus.svg"> | megamenu

 ## Description
-Script for terminal to bring up menu options for system and network information.
+Script for terminal to bring up menu options for system and network information and some other useless things  	(￣▽￣)ノ

-## Use
+## Setting It Up
 Place into path environment of terminal app.
 There are several places you can choose to put them.
 However, do not place scripts directly into /bin /sbin/ /usr/bin or /usr/sbin.
 Sure, they will function there, but they may overwrite an existing function when placed or during an update.
 It is best to